apache/pekko/docs/src/main/paradox/scheduler.md

 buckets which are emptied according to a fixed schedule.
 It does not execute tasks at the exact time, but on every tick, it will run everything that is (over)due.
-The accuracy of the default Scheduler can be modified by the `akka.scheduler.tick-duration` configuration property.
+The accuracy of the default Scheduler can be modified by the `pekko.scheduler.tick-duration` configuration property.

 @@@